Have an question? Call 310-hire

 Comprehensive patient assessments serve as the basis for developing individual nursing care plans.
 As a Practical Nurse and valued member of the primary healthcare team you are qualified to:

-The Sprott Shaw College (SSC) Practical Nursing Program curriculum is based on the College of Licensed Practical Nurses of BC (CLPNBC) Standards of Practice Framework, 2014.
-These include the Scope of Practice Standards, Professional Standards and the Practice Standards as set out by CLPNBC.
+The Sprott Shaw College (SSC) Practical Nursing Program curriculum is based on the BC College of Nursing Professionals (BCCNP, formerly the CLPNBC) Standards of Practice Framework.
+These include the Scope of Practice Standards, Professional Standards and the Practice Standards as set out

 On completion of this program graduates will: